vmadman/generator-luke-common/docs/partials/mocha.md

 # Partial: "luke:mocha" ([source](../../generators/mocha/index.js))

-A [partial](../partials.md) that adds a basic mocha scaffold for JS unit tests.
+This is a "partial" sub-generator that generates a very minimal skeleton for unit testing via Mocha and Chai.

 ## Usage Example